 Although the use of biochar has been promoted by popular UK TV programmes like Countryfile and Gardeners World, it’s yet to become a staple product in the gardeners toolkit.
 And you won’t find it for sale in many garden centres across the country.

 The reason is simple.
 Investors have yet to finance large scale local production of biochar because the market isn’t there yet.
 The market isn’t there yet because no one can make it for a low enough price.
 No one can make it for a low enough price because no one has committed to building the production infrastructure to achieve economies of scale.

 At Earthly Biochar, this is the cycle we vow to break through making high-performance, sustainable products more accessible at affordable prices.

-Mixing charcoal into soil could solve two vital problems: poor soil health and climate change.
+Mixing biochar into soil could help solve two vital problems: poor soil health and climate change.

 It won’t be long before we see the market start to grow here in the UK, as the benefits of its application are becoming clear.
 Biochar could be rolled out as a practical solution to improve the environment.
 But for that to happen the UK biochar industry will need to work to establish the scale up needed to achieve economic production that’ll drive mass adoption.

 Our biochar is made from unwanted wood, diverting it from landfill or taken from tree surgeons.
 This circular economy of wood can provide two main benefits to the end user: healthier soil and a smaller carbon footprint.
 Buy now!